State Taxes

 Learn more about Nevada Income Taxes

 Nevada Wartime Veteran’s Property Tax Exemption: Nevada offers an annual property tax exemption for Veterans who served in the U.S. Armed Forces during a wartime period.
-The exemption can be applied toward either vehicle privilege taxes or F16 flying overheadreal property taxes.
-For 2022–2023 the amount of the deduction is $3,080.
+This exemption can be applied toward either vehicle privilege taxes or real property taxes.
+For 2023–2024 Veterans are eligible for an assessed value deduction of $3,340.

 Nevada Veteran’s Exemption Amounts